 In 2010, the Occupational Safety & Health Administration (OSHA) finalized a rule that requires crane operators working in construction activities to get third-party certification every five years.
-Operators of cranes for propane tank deliveries are covered under the rule.
-Owing to significant opposition, the rule has been delayed repeatedly since 2010.
+The rule covers operators of cranes for propane tank deliveries.
+Significant opposition has repeatedly delayed the rule since 2010.

 To allow the National Propane Gas Association (NPGA) to make changes to the rule, OSHA has twice delayed the compliance data for third-party certification, with the current compliance deadline for the rule being November 10, 2018.
-However, the NPGA is requesting a permanent exemption.
+The NPGA, however, is requesting a permanent exemption.

-NGPA believes that the new OSHA rule requiring third-party certification every five years of crane operators is burdensome and expensive for employees delivering a propane tank to a location with construction activities.
+NGPA believes that the new OSHA rule is burdensome and expensive.
 The association says that the rule is unnecessary since the industry already offers programs for crane safety training.

 The New OSHA rule negatively impacts the propane industry and there are no two ways about it.
-Conservative compliance cost estimates show that member companies of NGPA will spend about $151 million in certification and training costs every 5 years.
+Cost estimates show members of NGPA will spend about $151 million in certification and training costs every 5 years.
 A bill: The Common-Sense Certification Reform Act has been introduced in the Senate to get propane tank delivery and retrieval operations exempted from OSHA’s crane regulation.
-If the bill is passed, it will exclude the propane industry from OSHA’s rule, saving millions of dollars.
+The bill will exclude the propane industry from OSHA’s rule, saving millions of dollars.

 About the Common-Sense Certification Reform Act

-The purpose of the bill is to provide relief for crane operators from third party certification in cases in which they are only delivering or retrieving propane containers.
+The purpose of the bill is to provide relief for crane operators from third party certification.
+This is tedious in cases where they are only delivering or retrieving propane containers.
 The Common-Sense Certification Reform Act says that the Administrator of the Occupational Safety and Health Administration shall not administer, enforce, or otherwise implement any regulation, policy, or interpretation of the Administration that requires an employee to obtain or receive certification to operate power-operated equipment described in section 1926.1400(a) of title 29, Code of Federal Regulations, or any other regulation, for the delivery or retrieval of propane containers.

-If the bill is passed, it would ensure that employers certify crane operators performing propane tank deliveries and retrievals instead of being subjected to a costly regulation, saving them millions of dollars that can be better utilized elsewhere.
+If we pass the bill, employers will certify crane operators performing propane tank deliveries and retrievals.
+This will save them millions of dollars that can be better utilized elsewhere.